 Overall, 41% of all 18-24-year-old participants said they regularly (i.e. 'always' or 'often') adopted three of the five recommended sun protection behaviours when outdoors: Slip on protective clothing, Slop on SPF50+ sunscreen, Slap on a wide-brim hat, Seek shade and Slide on sunglasses.
 Only 9% said they were regularly adopting all five (Table 1).
-Campaign recognisers were more likely to report adopting at least three of the five sun protection behaviours regularly when outdoors (45% vs 36%, p < 0.05).
+Campaign recognisers were more likely to report adopting at least three of the five sun protection behaviours regularly when outdoors (45% vs 36%, $\rho$ < 0.05).

 Table 1.
-Adoption of core sun protection behaviours,18-24-year-olds a Indicates result is significantly different to respondents who recognised the campaign (p < 0.05)
+Adoption of core sun protection behaviours, 18-24-year-olds

-Recognised campaign % Did not recognise Total %
+Recognised campaign % Did not recognise campaign % Total %

-campaign %

 One behaviour 90 85a 88

 Three behaviours 45 36a 41

 Five behaviours 11 7 9